Sublime Text package that helps you manage a collection of notes stored as Markdown files

 Notedown fills this gap.
 It lets you to link to another note with

-Follow a link with Ctrl + Alt + Left Mouse Button or by positioning the cursor and pressing Ctrl + Alt + O or selecting Notedown: Open Link from the command palette.
+Follow a link with Ctrl + Alt + Left Mouse Button or by positioning the cursor then pressing Ctrl + Alt + O or selecting Notedown: Open from the command palette.

 Features provided by Notedown: